SerggioPizzella/grad-portfolio/content/adr/02-create-a-custom-parser.md

 date: 2024-10-29
 title: 02 Parser solution
 ---
-- compile-time expressions.
-- variable scope (at stage, job, and template level),
-- template parameters.
-- condition statements.
+## Context and Problem Statement
 Current tools lack the capability to provide Azure-specific feedback.
-To achieve this we require a parser capable of understanding the Azure pipelines syntax, this goes beyond parsing yaml, as to give insightfull feedback, we also need to need to understand the embedded expressions.
+To achieve this we require a parser capable of understanding the Azure pipelines syntax, this goes beyond parsing YAML, as to give insightful feedback, we also need to need to understand the embedded expressions.
 These are denoted by using `${{ }}`, `$[ ]`  or simply as function calls in the shape `function()`.
 This ADR addresses the parsing method that will be used to achieve this.

 ## Decision Drivers
-1. **Need for Azure-specific feedback**: Existing parsers do not recognize Azure-specific syntax and features.
+1. **Azure-specific**: Existing parsers do not recognize Azure-specific syntax and features.
 1. **Resilient**: Must be able to handle partial/incomplete input, or input with errors.
 2. **Ease of development**: Reducing the time and expertise required to implement the method.
 4. **Precision in Error Reporting**: Delivering specific indicators of where issues occur.